About Our Quality Italian Glass Bottles and Glass Jars

 About Us - Glass Packaging Solutions, LLC:

 Glass Packaging Solutions, LLC is an American owned and operated wholesale distributor of quality Bormioli Rocco glass bottles, jars and votives.
 Most of our products are Thermoshock tested and Heat safe glass from Italy.
 We have negotiated rates with multiple freight lines to offer our customers some of the lowest Less Than Truckload (LTL) rates avalible.
-If you have any questions on our products or need help selecting a bottle or jar for your next project, feel free to contact us at (704) 740-2540 We are avalible between 9:30am and 5:00pm EST and always enjoy trying to find the perfect product for your projects.
+If you have any questions on our products or need help selecting a bottle or jar for your next project, feel free to contact us at (704) 740-2540 We are available between 9:30am and 5:00pm EST and always enjoy trying to find the perfect product for your projects.
 We accept Visa, MasterCard, American Express and Discover Card.

 Glass Terms and Definitions: